phuongwj/Neural-Networks/README.md

 # Neural-Networks

-This repository contains the implementation of single-layer perceptron, training and evaluating a multi-layer perceptron using scikit-learn
+This repository contains the implementation of single-layer perceptron, training and evaluating a multi-layer perceptron using scikit-learn.

 ## Main Goal